-The Pages screen will load in your browser, displaying a list of all the pages on your site …
+The Pages screen will load in your browser, displaying a table of all the pages you have created …

-Search for the item you would like to edit, hover your mouse over the page title to display the options menu and click on Quick Edit …
+In the Pages screen, locate the entry you would like to edit, then hover your mouse over the item’s title to display the options menu and click on Quick Edit …

 (Click on the ‘Quick Edit’ link)

-The Quick Edit inline editor expands and displays several options …
+The inline editor displays various options for editing your page …

-The inline editor section lets you edit a number of settings:
+The inline editor screen lets you edit a number of page options:

-Slug – Modify your page slug.
-Important: When editing page URLs, type all the letters in lowercase (use “a-z” and “0-9” only) and separate words with hyphens (e.g. here-is-an-example-of-a-page-url).
+Slug – Use this field to change your page slugs.
+Important: When editing slugs, make sure to include only lowercase letters, use “a-z” and “0-9” only, and separate all with hyphens (e.g. here-is-an-example-of-a-page-url).

-Author – If your site allows multiple authors, use the Author drop-down menu to assign your page a different author.
-Note: If your website or blog only contains a single author, this option will not appear.
+Author – If your site includes multiple authors, use the Author pull-down menu to assign a different author to your select page.
+Note: If your website or blog only has a single author, this option will not appear.

-Password -OR- Private – This section lets you password-protect your pages or make them private (hidden from visitors).
+Password -OR- Private – Use this section to password-protect your pages or make them private (hidden from visitors).

-Cancel Button – Clicking this button cancels the edit.
+Cancel – Clicking this button cancels your edit.

-Parent – Use the drop-down menu to specify whether your page is a ‘main’ page (displays at the top level) or a ‘child’ page (i.e. a subpage – see image below) …
+Parent – Use the pulldown menu to specify whether your page is a ‘main’ page (top level page) or a ‘child’ page (subpage) of another page or subpage (see image below) …

-(Top-level pages and subpages are called ‘parent’ pages and ‘child’ pages)
+(Top-level pages and subpages are referred to as ‘parent’ pages and ‘child’ pages)

 Order – Specify the order of your page on lists, menus, etc. here.
-Type a numerical value into this field.
-For example, a page with a value of “1” will display before pages with a higher number.
+Type a number into this field.
+For example, assigning a page a value of “1” will display it before pages with a higher number.

-Template – If your theme contains a number of templates for your pages, you can choose a new template using the pulldown Template menu.
+Template – If your theme comes with multiple templates for your pages, you can select a new template from the pulldown Template menu.